Nintails-TF/tabula-rasa/tabula-rasa/01_Professional/Open University/TM353 - IT systems planning for success/Block 1/Conventions/System Diagrams.md

 - A diagram title, specifying the system of interest.
 - A system boundary
 - System components represented by blob lines and described in short phrases or words within the boundary.
+	- Don't use regular boxes, as it implies that the system is clearly defined, when it often isn't.
 - Environmental components described in words or phrases as blobs outside of the boundary.
 - **Don't link or show influence at this stage.**
 # Conventions:
 The key conventions to follow when producing a systems map is the following:
 - Words are used to name each component of the system and the environment.
 - Blobs can overlap only if some of the components are seen as common in the early stages.
+- Use overlaps sparingly, as they can reduce clarity.
+Overlap only when necessary.

 # Guidelines: